Brettler/AdvancedProgrammingTask4_VSCode/README.md

 * CommandDisplay - This command class presents the user with the results of data classification performed by the KNN algorithm.
 This displayed in the format of 'index number' 'label' on separate rows for each classification result.
 Finally, the message "done" will be displayed on a separate line.
 If data files have not been uploaded prior, the server will display the message "please upload data".
 If the data has not yet been classified, the server will display the message "please classify the data".
 The welcome menu will be displayed once again after this.

 * CommandDownload - This command class enables the user to download a file locally containing the classification results, presented in the format of 'index number' 'label' on separate rows for each classification result.
 The user inputs a path to the desired location to download the file and the server sends the necessary information to the client to create the file.
 If data files have not been uploaded prior, the server will display the message "please upload data".
 If the data has not yet been classified, the server will display the message "please classify the data".
 The welcome menu will be displayed immediately, regardless of whether the file download has completed or not.

+  Note: The server automatically names the results file as 'ResultsFile_X_Y.csv' and prompts the user to specify the desired file path for the download, but does not           allow the user to name the file prior to downloading.

 * CommandExit - This command class allows the user to terminate the connection with the server.